NAPLAN Year 3 Preparation 2027 — Parent Guide

 |---|---|

-| Reading | Shorter passages (about 150–250 words); main idea, vocabulary in context, simple inference |
+| Reading | Shorter passages; main idea, vocabulary in context, simple inference (45 minutes) |

-| Writing | Narrative or imaginative prompt on paper with a pencil — structure, ideas and basic punctuation |
+| Writing | Narrative or persuasive prompt on paper with a pencil — text type revealed on the day (40 minutes) |

-| Language conventions | Spelling, grammar and punctuation in multiple-choice and short editing items |
+| Language conventions | Spelling, then grammar and punctuation — multiple-choice, text-entry and technology-enhanced items (45 minutes) |

-| Numeracy | Four operations, basic measurement and simple word problems; calculator and non-calculator sections |
+| Numeracy | Number, measurement and simple word problems; calculators are not permitted in Year 3 (45 minutes) |

 How should families prepare for NAPLAN Year 3?